Penn State University

 Penn State undertook a massive internet development project designed to give students and staff direct access to its wealth of institutional information.
 Dubbed eLion, the new system would deliver a custom search engine, a hypertext listing of suggested academic and advising references, open access to student information systems, an artificial intelligence-based advising service, and a variety of support services for faculty, staff and students.

 Unfortunately, PSU’s first solution, a two-tiered system, was unsuccessful.
 The mainframe was so overburdened that key business applications halted during heavy usage.
 PSU’s IT professionals realized they needed to off-load much of the processing requirements from the legacy system if things were to get back on track.
 Many of the data requests were being made by students on their own behalf, such as course information, grades, and transcripts.
 Ken Blythe, Penn State’s Senior Director for Aministrative Systems, recalled the staff’s deliberations:

-“So we wondered, what if the university could set up a system that would let the students help themselves to this information in a secure fashion?
-It would save on administrative expenses, speed information response and take a tremendous load off the university staff.”
+Accommodating the web is meaningless if you can’t preserve existing application and database investments.
+We had been building mainframe systems for 20 years.
+As we create client-server and intranet applications, our philosophy is to transition and improve the capabilities of those mainframe systems, not replace them…So we wondered, what if the university could set up a system that would let the students help themselves to this information in a secure fashion?
+It would save on administrative expenses, speed information response and take a tremendous load off the university staff.

 Peter deVries, Director of Advanced Technology, Penn State University

 Cincom Smalltalk Lets Penn State Roll Out Web-Based Access Without Losing Legacy System Investments

 Download a PDF of this story.